stevekrouse/cycle/README.md

   * general ajax
     * consider webscript and blockspring

   * examples in dropdown and clean new window

   * make navbar prettier

+  * temp variables in methods should not be scoped and should make newList not reserved
+    * if I don't get to this, remove the option to create methods from toolbox
+    * one way to do this is to not give methods scope at all
+      * then we'd have to pass the list in as an input in todo-mvc

 ## Eventually

   * better elements